Time-Varying Parameters as Ridge Regressions

-Looking at the 2SRR's algorithm, one may rightfully aks: "why not iterate it further?"
-This section provides a way to iterate it so that not only it fine tunes $\Omega_u$ but also set some of its elements to zero.
-That is, some parameters will vary and some will not.
-Applications in the literature often suggest that the standard TVP model may be wildly inefficient.
-A quick look at some reported TVP plots \citep{AAG2013} suggests there are potential efficiency gains waiting for harvest by \textit{Sparse} TVPs.
-Those have already been proposed in the standard Bayesian MCMC paradigm most notably by \cite{bitto2018achieving} and \cite{belmonte2014hierarchical}.
-However, such an extension would be more productive if it were implemented in a framework which easily allow for the computation of the very models that could benefit most from it --- the bigger ones.
+I provide a way to iterate it so that not only it fine tunes $\Omega_u$ but also set some of its elements to zero, obtaining \textit{Sparse} TVPs.
+That is, some parameters will vary and some will not, which can provide efficiency gains.
+Those have already been proposed in the standard Bayesian MCMC paradigm most notably by \cite{bitto2018achieving} and \cite{belmonte2014hierarchical}, so it worthwhile to demonstrate how a similarly sparse behavior can be obtained from a relatively minor twist on 2SRR.
+The new primal problem is